 The best way to do that depends on how exactly the injury happened.
 Often, it could have been prevented.
 For example, a car accident injury could have been prevented if someone had been more careful driving.
 And an injury caused by a faulty escalator could have been prevented if someone had built or maintained it properly.

 Under the law, the person who caused the accident is liable for it.
 And the person who was hurt has a right to file a claim to get the money they need.
-We cal this a financial recovery.
+Our Johns Creek personal injury attorneys call this a financial recovery.

 Usually, no money is paid out of pocket.
 Instead, insurance will usually step in to pay what the liable party owes.